 The Mutual Financial Services (MUTF: TFSIX) fund focuses on inexpensive financial services firms, from which there’s many stocks to choose.

-The fund also looks offshore for investments.
+The mutual fund also looks offshore for investments.
 Top holdings include Norway’s Oslo Bors, Australia’s Seven Group and Switzerland’s Zurich Financial Services.

-Despite the recent volatility, the fund has had a good track record.
+Despite the recent volatility, the mutual fund has had a good track record.
 For the past year, it is up 13.41%.

 Tom Taulli’s latest book is “All About Short Selling” and he has an upcoming book called “All About Commodities.”
 You can find him at Twitter account @ttaulli.
 He does not own a position in any of the stocks named here.